dielduarte/blog/content/blog/en/the-easier-way-to-understand-functors/index.md

 languageLink: pt-br/o-jeito-mais-simples-de-entender-functors
 ---

-I really like functional programming, and I've been studying some functional languages during the last years like Elm and now Reason just for fun, never did something serious like a production app in a company with these languages yet but I really like to bring some concepts of these languages to javascript.
+I really like functional programming, and have been studying it during last years, including elm and more recently Reason, just for fun.
+Never shipped some production ready app in these languages but really fancy the idea to bring some of their concepts to javascript.
 But somehow I always ended up frustrated with some functional techniques explanations,

 like functors.